GeniXCMS/genixcms-docs/docs/api/categories.class.md

 Return: `string`

-This method was intended to create an automatic dropdown options from available categories at the database.
-This means that the developer can create dropdown easily just fill in the parameters and a **select input** created automatically.
+This method to create an automatic dropdown options from available categories at the database.
+It means we can create dropdown easily just fill in the parameters and a **select input** created automatically.

 Example: